darkedges/cordova-plugin-voiceit/README.md

 ```
 ### Set User

-To update an existing user call the setUser function like this with the following parameters: developerID, email, password, first name, last name
+To update an existing user call the setUser function like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you), first name, last name

 ```javascript
 VoiceIt.setUser({